compoundingeffects/bigpictureschool/humanities.md

 ## Building from the basics

-To understand the humanities, let's start with some basic observations about human nature:
+To understand the humanities, let's start with some basic observations about human nature.

 **We're creatures who create meaning.** Unlike other animals, humans build complicated systems of symbols and meanings to make sense of our experiences.
 Think about it: we invented language, created art, developed religions, and built philosophical systems—all to help us understand and share what we're going through.
 This drive to find and create meaning is at the heart of what humanities studies.